NsdHSO/uranus/README.md

 # uranus
-This project is for fixing typescript data
+This project is for zilpa backend